 The lender will provide the complete pay off up to the date of the scheduled closing of the transaction.
 At the closing, the title company will wire full pay off to the lender, on behalf of the buyer.

-#7 What are other Lender Fees?
+?
+What are other Lender Fees?

 Lenders charge a variety of fees to buyers when giving a loan on a property.
 These fees can include Administrative fees, Documentation Preparation fees, Processing fee, and Appraisal fee and Credit Reporting fees.
-Check with your Lender to get the complete list of their Lender fees.
+Check with your lender to get the complete list of their Lender fees.

 When the seller has agreed to purchase a home warranty for the buyer, the title company will send payment to the home warranty company at closing.
 Typically in Arizona, the home warranty is an item on the purchase contract and negotiated between the buyer and seller.

 The amount the seller will pay for the home warranty can also be negotiated.
-The home warranty will cover many household items, such as the AC / Heating system, water heater, some plumbing items, appliances and more.
+The home warranty will cover many household items, such as the AC / Heating system, water heater, some plumbing items, appliances, and more.
 This is typically a one year warranty with a co-pay due when the service representative visits the house.

-#9 Home Owner Transfer Fee
+?
+What are Home Owner Transfer Fees?

 Many HOAs will charge a fee for transferring the name on a property from the seller to the buyer.
-This can be paid by the buyer, seller or split between the two.
+This can be paid by the buyer, seller, or split between the two.
 This too is part of the purchase contract HOA Addendum and is negotiated at the time a purchase offer is made.